orthanc-mirrors/orthanc-book/Sphinx/source/faq/orthanc-storage.rst

 **By default** (i.e. if no database plugin such as :ref:`PostgreSQL
 <postgresql>` or :ref:`MySQL <mysql>` is used), Orthanc stores all the
 DICOM files it receives in a folder called ``OrthancStorage`` on the filesystem.
-Orthanc also associates each incoming DICOM file with a JSON file that summarizes all its DICOM tags, which speeds up subsequent processing by avoiding a costly DICOM parsing (these summaries are refered to as ``DICOM-as-JSON`` :ref:`attachments
-<metadata>`).

-More generally, the ``OrthancStorage`` folder contains a set of so-called **attachments**, that may correspond to either a DICOM file, a JSON file, or any user-defined file.
+More precisely, the ``OrthancStorage`` folder contains a set of so-called **attachments**, that may correspond to either a DICOM file, a JSON file, or any user-defined file.
 Internally, each attachment is automatically associated with an `universally unique identifier (UUID)